Association for Biology Laboratory Education

 Tour of the University Farm – One of the special resources available to our students is the centrally located Department of Animal and Avian Sciences Campus Farm.
 The farm represents experiential learning at its best, providing essential hands-on learning opportunities for our students.
 Throughout the year, the ANSC Campus Farm will house horses, sheep, dairy cows, and occasionally pigs, chickens, or beef cattle.
 The farm features three main barns, a poultry house, two outdoor teaching arena, an equipment shed, and an office.

 The guided tour of the Campus Farm will provide access to areas not typically open to the public.
-This ELO can have a maximum of 20 participants, and will meet at 3:00pm at the east entrance to Regents Garage, a short walk from Hornbake Plaza.
+This ELO can have a maximum of 20 participants, and will meet at 2:45 pm in the BRB.
 (Free)

 Guided Campus Arboretum Tour – Our campus was designated the UMD Arboretum and Botanical Garden in 2008, and in 2019 became an ArbNet Accredited Level IV arboretum with over 4,500 individually labeled trees.
 The goals of our Campus Arboretum are to: